maria123345/photosWebAPIProj/README.md

 - API  have an ability to delete a file

-- API  be covered with tests
+- API covered with tests

 - project/endpoints have documented